desmos-labs/desmos/docs/architecture/adr-008-change-the-plain-text-encoding-the-links-to-hex.md

 ### Backwards Compatibility

-Currently, all the plain text in the old links are UTF-8 encoded.
-The verification of old links will work properly since this adr only changes the plain text encoding, not the verification process.
+Currently, all the plain text in the old links are UTF-8 encoded, there is no problem to them since the signature was verified during the creation process and this ADR only targets to the new links.
+It can be kept consistent on-chain by the migration script to transform all currently stored links into hex-encoded.
 As a result, it is backwards compatibility.

 ### Positive